-There is a new breath testing machine in New Jersey, the Draeger Alcotest® 7110 MKIII-C.
+The breath testing machine used in New Jersey DWI is the Draeger Alcotest® 7110 MKIII-C.

-We are the only law firm in the State to own this machine.
-We bought it because we want to know, as best as possible, how the machine functions, and to investigate errors in testing.
+We own this machine.
+We bought it because we wanted to know, as best as possible, how the machine functions, and to investigate errors in testing.
 We utilize this information to fully defend our clients.

-Evan Levow, of Levow & Associates, represents the lead defendant in the Chun case.
+Evan Levow, of Levow DWI Law, represented the lead defendant in the Chun case.

-The litigation has lasted over 20 months, and 20,000 documents.
+The litigation lasted over 3 years, with 20,000 documents.
 The actual in court testimony and challenge of the machine lasted 41 days.
 Over 8,300 pages of transcripts were produced, with 13 witnesses testifying, and over 400 exhibits introduced to the Court.

 At issue is the admissibility of the breath testing results from the machine to prove intoxication against motorists in New Jersey.
 Through extensive cross examination of the State’s witnesses and direct examination of the Defense witnesses, many issues have been set forth regarding the reliability and accuracy of the machine results.

-Mr. Levow and his colleague, Kevin Leckerman from Levow & Associates, have already utilized the information from State v.
-Chun to help their clients successfully resolve DWI cases.
+Mr. Levow utilizes the information from State v.
+Chun to help his clients successfully resolve DWI cases.

 Please call us to discuss how we can help you.